Gahara-Editor/gahara/README.md

 https://github.com/Gahara-Editor/gahara/assets/59541661/c9f07d7a-9e8e-4bb2-96b1-002f13764724

 Gahara is a lightweight video editor app powered by the multimedia tool FFmpeg and built with the Wails framework.
 It provides a GUI to manage video projects and operate on multiple video clips with functions such as adding, removing, and trimming segments.
-Additionally, it has exporting features such as concatenating video clips (lossy), and support for converting videos to various formats supported by FFmpeg, such as .mp4, .avi, .wmv, and more.
+Additionally, it has exporting features such as concatenating video clips (lossy), multi-clip extraction (lossless), and support for converting videos to various formats supported by FFmpeg, such as .mp4, .avi, .wmv, and more.

 ## 🚀 Features